 I am always on the lookout for interesting finds to blog about and I had my eyes extra wide open on the day of my Grand Bazaar visit.
 I knew something special would come along.
 On our way down from Grand Bazaar to the kitchen supplies store, we walked by a street stand.
 This man was showcasing a simple yet very handy tool, which I’d like to call “The Ultimate Dolma Machine”.

 Lots of spices are used for the stuffing.
-For me, the most important one is the lemon salt (lower left corner in the large picture below).
-It gives a nice aromatic taste, which can not be replaced by the combination of lemon juice and table salt.
+For me, the most important one is the lemon salt (or citric acid — lower left corner in the large picture below).
+It gives a sharp sour taste, which can not be replaced by the combination of lemon juice and table salt.
 If you can not locate any lemon salt, don’t forget to replace it with only half the amount of kosher salt (two tbsp will be too much) and juice of half a lemon.

 Stuffed Vine Leaves